nikkiehh2020/ai_tutorial/README.md

 ### Jupyter Notebooks
 While Jupyter notebooks are not ideal for source code, they can be powerful when applied to path finding and creating training material.
-The pyproject_starter project is capable of creating a Jupyter server in the Python container.
+The ai_tutorial project is capable of creating a Jupyter server in the Python container.
 Since the package root directory is mounted to the Docker container any changes made on the client will persist on the host and vice versa.
 For consistency when creating notebooks please store them in the